malthuswaswrong/Wurkset/README.md

 	* What about race conditions?
 		* I *think* filesystems are atomic, at least when creating directories, so there *shouldn't* be any issues with parallelism, but I'm not an expert and could be wrong.
 I hope to write tests to prove this in the future.
 This is in the context of creating new Worksets.
 Use regular caution when saving worksets.
 	* How performant is Wurkset?
 		* For create and retrieving by id it is "fine".
-For searching it becoming noticably slow at "a few thousand" object.
+For searching it becoming noticably slow at "a few thousand" objects.
 I think search speed can be improved with the introduction of an index attribute that you could decorate your class with.
 I hope to add this in future versions.
 * Be cautious about:
 	* Concurrency.
 You have to wait for the hard drive.
 Consider implementing as a singleton.
 	* Storing different classes in the same base directory.
-Workset will enumerate faster if everything in the directory is the same class type.
+Wurkset will enumerate faster if everything in the directory is the same class type.
 It's simple to store each class in it's own directory.
 Ex:
 		* C:\Data\ClassA
 		* C:\Data\ClassB
 	* Cluster size.
 Filesystems store files in clusters.
 A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.